 Record their concerns if they are worried that a child is being abused and report these to the DSL immediately that day.
-If the DSL is not contactable immediately a Deputy DSL should be informed.
+Use CPOMs to record these concerns wherever possible.
+If the DSL is not contactable immediately, a Deputy DSL should be informed.